den2suu/Getting_and_Cleaning_Data/CodeBook.md

 ***
 CodeBook
 ***
+This CodeBook.md shows description of variabels, data analysing process, and final data

 ## Description of variables
 The final data consist of four variables which are subjects, activities, features and average_value.